 Meal times are very different than what we in the USA are accustomed to, so be forewarned!
 If you think you can roll into town at anytime and get any type of food you want, think again, because it just isn't so!

-When I was traveling several years ago with my 80 year old mother-in-law, the idea of 3 square meals at 8 a.m., 12:00 noon and 6 p.m. was non-existent.
+When I was traveling in Spain many years ago with my 80 year old mother-in-law, the idea of 3 square meals at 8 a.m., 12:00 noon and 6 p.m. was non-existent.
 She demands this schedule!
 It was the most exasperating time of my life!
 I vowed never to return to Spain again!

 Yet here I am, under different circumstances, with an adjusted attitude and I do just fine!
 It's that dang mental preparation again, and surrender to a different way of being!
 All within the pilgrimage traveler's realm, isn't it?
 True pilgrims adapt instead of demand, don't they?

-Lunch or la comida or el almuerzo according to most sources is between 2:00 p.m. and 4:00 p.m.
+Lunch or la comida, the largest meal of the day, according to most sources is between 1:00 p.m. and 4:00 p.m.
 This is when all the café bars close and everyone goes home for the meal and the siesta.
-It is very important that you know this, so that you can get a meal before 2 p.m.!
+It is very important that you know this, so that you can get a meal before 4 p.m.!
 This is so important to know, if you've only had coffee and bread all day thus far and want some real food.
 Unless you are carrying lots of food in your pack you will not be able to get any food again before 8:00 p.m.!
+This meal consists of a starter, main dish, dessert and indeed, coffee!
+This is most often found at a restaurant, not a bar/café.

 In the rural areas of the Camino Inglés, I never did find much lunch available between 12:00 and 2:00.
-Just the ubiquitous bocadilla or sandwich made of a baguette and a few thin slices of ham or chorizo.
+Just the ubiquitous bocadillo or sandwich made of a baguette and a few thin slices of ham or chorizo.
 I tended to get very, very tired of them.
-(And this also, I shall include!)

-Dinner or la cena starts at 9 - 10:00 p.m.
-This is usually when I am so exhausted that I am rolling into bed!
-Supposedly, this is the lighter of the two meals for the day, but I didn't find this to be true.
-While you can get the menú del día (menu of the day- best deal) in the evening, apparently you can get it at lunch as well.
+Dinner or la cena starts at 9 - 10:00 p.m and is usually a smaller meal, in the home.
+This time is usually when I am so exhausted that I am rolling into bed!
+Supposedly, this is the lighter of the two meals for the day, but I didn't find this to be true very often, at least not in the restaurants.
+While you can get the menú del día (menu of the day- best deal) in the evening, you can get it at lunch as well.
+The restaurants do offer larger meals at night for workers who do not always have time for their comida during the day.
+This is served at a restaurant or hotel, instead of a café bar.

 Backpack food - As a general rule, you should always, always, always carry food in your pack.
 See my Top Camino trip planning tips, above.